How to conduct a feasibility study: Templates and examples

 At this stage, your internal PMO team or external consultant have looked at all four elements of your feasibility study—financials, market analysis, technical feasibility, and operational feasibility.
 Before running their recommendations by you and your stakeholders, they will review and analyze the data for any inconsistencies.
 This includes ensuring the income statement is in line with your market analysis.
 Similarly, now that they’ve run a technical feasibility study, are any liabilities too big of a red flag?
 (If so, create a contingency plan!)

 Depending on the complexity of your project, there won’t always be a clear answer.
-A feasibility analysis doesn’t provide a black and white decision for a complex problem.
+A feasibility analysis doesn’t provide a black-and-white decision for a complex problem.
 Rather, it helps you come to the table with the right questions—and answers—so you can make the best decision for your project and for your team.

 Read: 8 steps to create a contingency plan to prevent business risks